cozy/cozy-drive/README.md

 [Cozy] is a platform that brings all your web services in the same private space.
 With it, your webapps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one's tracking you.

-What's Files?
+What's Drive?
 ------------------

-Cozy Files makes your file management easy.
+Cozy Drive makes your file management easy.
 Main features are:

 - File tree
-- Files and folders upload.
+- Drive and folders upload.
-- Files and folders sharing (via URLs)
+- Drive and folders sharing (via URLs)
-- Files and folders search
+- Drive and folders search

 Hack